apache/cloudstack-documentation/source/adminguide/usage.rst

 For running and allocated Instance usage, the following fields exist in a usage record:

--  account – name of the account
+-  account – name of the Account

--  accountid – ID of the account
+-  accountid – ID of the Account

--  domainid – ID of the domain in which this account resides
+-  domainid – ID of the domain in which this Account resides

 -  zoneid – Zone where the usage occurred